OguzPastirmaci/oci-gpu-monitoring/README.md

 sh ./publishGPUMetrics.sh
 ```

-5. By default, the scripts writes logs to `/tmp/gpuMetrics.log`.
+5. By default, the script writes logs to `/tmp/gpuMetrics.log`.
 Check the logs to see if there were any errors.
 You should see a log similar to following if the script has run successfully.

 ```sh
 [opc@gputest oci-gpu-monitoring]$ cat /tmp/gpuMetrics.log